iivanoo/covid-apps-observer/data/data_us/reports/resources/com.mdlive.mobile___4.43.1/report.md

 > Very helpful, will save you more than you can imagine during this pandemic.<br> :date: __2021-01-15 20:07:56__

 > Amazing!!!
 Definitely worth it.
 My only problem was it wouldn't take my insurance information so I had to pay the full fee<br> :date: __2021-01-13 22:58:19__

-> It was a good experience except for two things 1. every time you have to go back and change something you have to start answering questions again from the beginning and 2. you cannot just type in a year you have to select it.
-So if it was several years ago you have to keep hitting the back button.<br> :date: __2021-01-05 00:12:14__